In this section:

 If your pension pot is small you may choose to take it all as a lump sum rather than using it to get a small regular pension.
 If you've received one or more lump sum payments it's possible that the tax you paid was more than you were due to pay over the tax year.
 From 6 April 2013 any new lump sum payments will be taxed at the basic rate.
 So if you are a basic rate taxpayer you should not be due a refund.
 If you are already receiving a pension and you choose instead to take it as a lump sum you will be taxed using the tax code that is already in place.
 If you are not sure if you're due a tax refund please contact HMRC using the link below.

 If you want to apply for a refund:

+You can also get a paper copy of the claim form.
+Contact the Taxes Helpline using the link below and ask for a form P53 repayment claim.
 If you are not UK resident for tax purposes you should not complete form P53.
 Instead read the guide 'Making a claim under a double taxation agreement' or phone HMRC - links below.

 It's important that any estimates you provide are as accurate as possible.
 HMRC will check at the end of the tax year and contact you if there's a change to the amount of tax you need to pay.
 If you complete a Self Assessment tax return, you should show the actual details on your return at the end of the year.

 The time limits for claiming a refund are shown in the table below.
 If you don't make a claim within the time limit you'll miss out on any refund due.

 |Tax year||Tax year ended on||You must claim by:|

 |2009-10||5 April 2010||5 April 2014|